World Scholar's Cup

-The World Scholar’s Cup (often abbreviated as WSC) is an annual international academic program.
-More than 50,000 students from over 60 countries participate every year.
+The World Scholar’s Cup (often abbreviated as WSC) is an annual international academic program that features essay writing, debates and quizzes to address real world scenarios.
+More than 50,000 students from over 67 countries participate every year.

-The program was founded by DemiDec, in particular by Daniel Berdichevsky, in early 2006.
-The first WSC took place in South Korea in 2007 at the Hankuk Academy of Foreign Studies.
-The World Scholar's Cup aims to teach students with interesting, not-taught-in-school lessons, and find common ground between people of different backgrounds.
-Its mascot is the alpaca.
+The program was founded by DemiDec in early 2006.
+The first WSC round took place in South Korea in 2007 at the Hankuk Academy of Foreign Studies.

 Tournament format

 Teams and points system

-Founder Daniel Berdichevsky showing off the WSC's mascot, the alpaca, at the 2011 local Jakarta Round.
+Founder Daniel Berdichevsky showing off the World Scholar's Cup's mascot, the alpaca, at the 2011 regional Jakarta Round.

 Each team participating in the World Scholar's Cup is generally composed of three students, from the same school or different schools.
 Teams of two are permitted but face a scoring disadvantage.
 Teams within a country or region may participate in any regional round, which usually takes place in a participating school, hall, or both.

-Qualifying for the various Global Rounds requires that a team to: